-LLFA will comment on drainage elements of this proposal.

-Currently the off road cycle track along the north side of Havant Road, west of Selangor Avenue provides cyclists with a safe uninterrupted route into Warblington.
+Comments on superseded plans for 161 Dwelling:- LLFA will comment on drainage elements of this proposal.
+Currently the off-road cycle track along the north side of Havant Road, west of Selangor Avenue provides cyclists with a safe uninterrupted route into Warblington.
 The addition of the junction, whilst controlled by traffic lights with a suggested 120 cycle time / pedestrian phase every second cycle, represents a backward step with no regular stage in the signal design where there is no flow into or out of the proposed access road and hence safe for a crossing to be made.
-Request consideration be given for a central island in the access road so the crossing of the new road can be made in two stages under 'walk with stage' conditions

-Officer comment: This matter has been forwarded to the agent and will form part of the off site Highway works and can be covered under a S106 Agreement.
+Request consideration be given for a central island in the access road, so the crossing of the new road can be made in two stages under 'walk with stage' conditions officers note This matter has been forwarded to the agent and will form part of the offsite Highway works and can be covered under the S106.